 We completed a needs assessment review for McMaster University's Health Sciences Archives in December, 2017.
 The Archives was established in 1974 and is situated on the lower level of the Health Sciences Library.

 The firm is currently working on a national initiative to commemorate the 100th anniversary of the Spanish flu pandemic, 1918-1920.
 We will be responsible for assisting the coordinators of the project by completing the following type of tasks: conducting a national review of secondary and primary sources, producing the main text for the virtual display and site, and assisting with partnership development and fundraising.
 The DMC site was launched in April, 2018 and targets heritage organizations and schools across Canada.

-We are currently completing a travelling exhibition that will recount the story of the Canadian Spanish flu pandemic.
+We recently completed a travelling exhibition that recounts the story of the Canadian Spanish flu pandemic.
 It consists of an introductory panel along with six additional panels that capture diverse and compelling stories from across the country.
-These 45 x 78 inch retractable panels will travel across Canada and will be displayed within many different heritage institutions -- including Library and Archives Canada, the Archives of Ontario and the Nova Scotia Museum -- from September 2018 until 2020.
+These 45 x 78 inch retractable panels will be displayed within many different heritage institutions across the country -- including Library and Archives Canada, the Archives of Ontario and the Nova Scotia Museum -- from September 2018 until 2020.
 For more details consult the DMC website.